 It only makes sense, then, to give our employees self-service technology in the workplace.

 Self-service technology is most often used to describe customer service applications that allow us to conduct various activities without the help of another person.

-But as technology journalist Adrian Bridgwater points out, self-service technology is now being built into many companies’ operations through layers of automation.
+But as technology journalist Adrian Bridgwater points out, self-service technology is now being built into many companies’ operations through layers of automation that enable self-service.

-This can transform processes such as IT service ticket management and communications.
+This can transform areas such as IT service ticket management and communications into processes with a self-service component.
 Combining self-service technology with artificial intelligence makes these solutions even more powerful.
-AI has become the backbone of many initial conversations with customers through chatbots, for instance, and it helps make call center interactions more productive and efficient.
+AI has become the backbone of many initial conversations with customers through chatbots, for instance, and self-service helps make call center interactions more productive and efficient.

 In the workplace, self-service technology refers to any solution that allows employees to resolve an issue on their own.
 For instance, they could use a mobile app to reserve a desk or use a room scheduling display to submit an IT-related service request.

 The new hybrid workplace is based on the premise of allowing employees to work from anywhere.
 While research shows most people still want to spend the majority of their week in the office — provided it has safety protocols in place — they won’t make the commute just to sit at a solitary desk for eight hours.